flavorcat/fqar2/README.md

 # fqar

-*fqar* provides tools to analyze and download floristic quality assessments (FQA’s) from www.universalfqa.org.
-FQA’s are a method of assessing the quality of ecological communities and other natural areas.
+Floristic quality assessments (FQA's) are a method of assessing the quality of ecological communities and other natural areas.
+The *fqar* package provides tools to analyze and download FQA’s from www.universalfqa.org.

 ## Installation